What is the X-tax?

 The X-tax is a variant of the flat tax developed by Princeton economist David Bradford (1986).
 Like the flat tax, it is consumption based and incorporates two elements: a business tax and a personal tax.

-On the business side, firms would be responsible for paying taxes on their sales, less material costs and wages; the business tax rate would be set equal to the highest tax rate on the individual side.
+On the business side, firms would be responsible for paying taxes on their sales, less material costs and wages; the business tax rate would be equal to the highest individual tax rate.
 On the individual side, individuals or households would be taxed on wages, less a deduction based on family size.
-The individual tax would have graduated tax rates up to a maximum equal to the business rate.
+The individual tax would have graduated rates up to a maximum equal to the business rate.

 The major difference between the flat tax and the X-tax is the inclusion of a graduated individual rate structure on wages.
-This makes the X-tax more progressive in comparison to the flat tax.
+This makes the X-tax more progressive than the flat tax.

 Bradford, David F. 1986.
 Untangling the Income Tax.
 Cambridge, MA: Harvard University Press.